-An ample amount of Joia’s work is dedicated to connecting faith leaders, grassroots activists, litigators, and legislators together for statewide and nationwide policy alignment.
+An ample amount of her work is dedicated to grasstops organizing, program implementation, and model design for state and national policy reform.
 A few of her most notable speaking engagements and projects include the National Habeas Seminar: Clemency & Coalition Building, NAACP Legal Defense Fund – Capital Punishment Conference, Federal Resource Counsel: Community Lawyering Panel, the National Civil Rights Museum Journey to Justice Symposium, and The NBA Cares-Memphis Grizzlies social justice panel.
 She has also launched the Faith Leaders of Color Coalition or (FLOCC), a group of BIPOC faith leaders concerned about the use of the death penalty state and nationwide.

-Joia attended Dillard University and graduated from Louisiana State University with a Bachelor of Arts double majoring in English and French.
-She also holds a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
-Joia was selected as a cohort member of the 2021 Leadership Memphis Executive class.
-Joia’s fervent passion is to advocate for vulnerable and marginalized groups, foster progressive policy strategies, and leverage power against implicit and explicit systemic biases.
+Joia has a Bachelor of arts from Louisiana State University in English and French and a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
+Most recently, Joia was selected as a cohort member of the 2021 Leadership Memphis Executive class.
+Joia’s fervent passion is to end systemic biases in socio-economic sectors.